Deposit Systems Promote Recycling and Reusable Pallet Return

 If a deposit system is employed, it is essential to have an effective management system, including accurate information about pallet and container movement, as well as adequate training and oversight.
 A reconciliation of transactions should take place on a regular basis to communicate amounts owing for pallets not returned, to ensure that any discrepancies do not get too far out of hand.

-Bottom line, deposits can be a very powerful logistics tool, and a deposit system can be a tool used effectively with happy, loyal customers.
+Bottom line, deposits can be used effectively while maintaining happy, loyal customers.
 In large part, it comes down to how you sell the program to customers, and work with them in managing it.